 SMSC (Spiritual, Moral, Social and Cultural development)

 At Wrockwardine Wood Church of England Junior School, we aim to develop children as well rounded young people who are ready to live life in Modern Britain.
-For this reason, the SMSC curriculum is very important to us and provides a thread that runs through everything we do in school at every opportunity.
-If you visit school you will see and hear evidence everywhere of social, moral, spiritual and cultural education but these will give you a flavour of some of the activities and events that have happened over the past 12 months that the children have taken part in.
+For this reason, the SMSC (Social, Moral, Spiritual and Cultural) curriculum is very important to us and provides a thread that runs through everything we do in school at every opportunity.
+If you visit school you will see and hear evidence everywhere of social, moral, spiritual and cultural education as reported in our most recent Ofsted and SIAMS reports.